firmhouse/firmhouse-sdk/README.md

 ## SDK

-You can find the SDK documentation [here](./packages/firmhouse-sdk/README.md).
+You can find the SDK project [here](./packages/firmhouse-sdk/README.md).

 ## Example Apps